civol/HDLRuby/README.md

 In the code above:

- - the default initialization of `rst` to `$rst` allows resetting the counter even if no such signal is provided as an argument.

  - `sub` ensures that the `count` signal does not conflict with another signal with the same name.

  - the `instance_eval` keyword is a standard Ruby method that executes the block passed as an argument in context.